MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 1. In the app's registration screen, select **Token Configuration** on the navigation pane to open the page where you can configure the claims provided tokens issued to your application.
 1. Select **Add groups claim** to open the **Edit Groups Claim** screen.
 1. Select **Security groups** OR **All groups (includes distribution lists but not groups assigned to the application)**.
 Choosing both negates the effect of the **Security Groups** option.
 1. Under the **ID** section, select **Group ID**.
-This selection causes Microsoft Entra ID to send the [object id](/graph/api/resources/group) of the groups the user is assigned to in the **groups** claim of the [ID token](/entra/identity-platform/id-tokens) that your app receives after signing-in a user.
+This selection causes Microsoft Entra ID to send the [object ID](/graph/api/resources/group) of the groups the user is assigned to in the **groups** claim of the [ID token](/entra/identity-platform/id-tokens) that your app receives after signing-in a user.

-#### Configure your application to receive the groups claim values from a filtered set of groups a user may be assigned to
+#### Configure your application to receive the groups claim values from a filtered set of groups a user might be assigned to

-##### Prerequisites, benefits and limitations of using this option
+##### Requirements, benefits, and limitations of using this option

-1. This option is useful when your application is interested in a selected set of groups that a signing-in user may be assigned to and not every security group this user is assigned to in the tenant.
+1. This option is useful when your application is interested in a selected set of groups that a signing-in user might be assigned to and not every security group this user is assigned to in the tenant.
 This option also saves your application from running into the [overage](#the-groups-overage-claim) issue.
 1. This feature isn't available in the [Microsoft Entra ID Free edition](https://www.microsoft.com/security/business/microsoft-entra-pricing).
 1. **Nested group assignments** aren't available when this option is utilized.

 ##### Steps to enable this option in your app

 1. In the app's registration screen, select **Token Configuration** on the navigation pane to open the page where you can configure the claims provided tokens issued to your application.
-1. Select the **Add groups claim** button on top to open the **Edit Groups Claim** screen.
+1. Select **Add groups claim** to open the **Edit Groups Claim** screen.
 1. Select **Groups assigned to the application** and don't selection any other options.
-Choosing more options, such as **Security Groups** or **All groups (includes distribution lists but not groups assigned to the application)**, negates the effect of the **Groups assigned to the application** option.
+If you choose more options, such as **Security Groups** or **All groups (includes distribution lists but not groups assigned to the application)**, these options negate the effect of the **Groups assigned to the application** option.
 1. Under the **ID** section, select **Group ID**.
 This selection causes Microsoft Entra ID to send the object [id](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [ID token](/entra/identity-platform/id-tokens) that your app receives after signing-in a user.
 1. If you're exposing a Web API using the **Expose an API** option, then you can also choose the **Group ID** option under the **Access** section.
 This selection causes Microsoft Entra ID to send the [Object ID](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [access token](/entra/identity-platform/access-tokens) issued to the client applications of your API.
 1. In the app's registration screen, select **Overview** on the navigation pane to open the Application overview screen.
 Select the hyperlink with the name of your application in **Managed application in local directory**.
 This field title might be truncated - for example, **Managed application in ...**.
 When you select this link, you navigate to the **Enterprise Application Overview** page associated with the service principal for your application in the tenant where you created it.
 You can navigate back to the app registration page by using the back button of your browser.
 1. Select **Users and groups** on the navigation pane to open the page where you can assign users and groups to your application.

-   1. Select the **Add user** button on the top row.
+   1. Select **Add user**.
    1. Select **User and Groups** from the resultant screen.
    1. Choose the groups that you want to assign to this application.
    1. Select **Select** to finish selecting the groups.